nickloman/nickloman.github.com/_posts/2012-12-07-speccing-a-high-memory-server.md

 > Problems are that:

-> Only 2MB dies available no 4MB for a few years - means to need 4 ranks for 32GB LRDIMMs, 2 ranks for 16GB
+> Only 2GB dies available no 4GB for a few years - means to need 4 ranks for 32GB, 2/4 ranks for 16GB

-> 4 ranked RDIMMs poor performance as memory bus halved.
+> 4 ranked RDIMMs poor performance as memory speed reduced

 > LRDIMMs 1066 MHz with 4 ranks but $$$$$$